twosixlabs/V3SPA/README.md

     $ sudo dnf install bison flex gcc libsepol-devel libsepol-static libselinux-devel policycoreutils-python3 python3-networkx swig bzip2-devel redhat-rpm-config python3-qt5
     $ sudo pip install networkx

-## Building

-All of the assets are now served from static/, but they aren't actually stored there.
-The Grunt build system is responsible for compiling assets and putting them in the right place.

-To build assets:

-    $ cd external/d3hive
-    $ sudo npm install
-    $ gulp
-    $ cd -
-    $ gulp

 ## Layout

 All of the client side code is now located in src/.
 All external